Mohamed Kallon

-Mohamed Kallon MOR (born 6 October 1979) is a Sierra Leonean football manager and former player who played as a striker.
+Mohamed Kallon MOR (born 6 October 1979) is a Sierra Leonean football manager and former player who is the manager of the Sierra Leone national football team.
+He was a striker and played for Inter Milan from 2001 to 2004, competing for spots with players such as Christian Vieri, Ronaldo, Álvaro Recoba, Adriano, Hakan Şükür and Nicola Ventola.
 He is widely considered the most famous footballer from Sierra Leone.

+Before playing for Inter, Kallon had one-year stints at Serie B club Genoa, and the Serie A clubs Bologna, Cagliari, Reggina and Vicenza.
+After leaving Inter in 2004, Kallon played at Monaco for three years.
+He subsequently had short stints in Greece, Saudi Arabia, the UAE and China.

 He made 39 appearances for the Sierra Leone national team during his career.
 Kallon is the younger brother of former Sierra Leonean international footballers Kemokai Kallon and Musa Kallon.

 Early life

 Kallon was born on 6 October 1979 in Kenema, Sierra Leone.
 Kallon is the younger brother to former Sierra Leone international footballers Kemokai Kallon and Musa Kallon.
-Mohamed Kallon attended primary school in Kenema and completed his secondary education at St. Edwards Secondary School in Freetown.
+Kallon attended primary school in Kenema and completed his secondary education at St. Edwards Secondary School in Freetown.

-During his early international career for Sierra Leone, Kallon was given the nickname Small Kallon by Sierra Leonean football fans because he was the youngest of the three Kallon brothers in the Sierra Leone national team.
+During his early international career for Sierra Leone, Kallon was given the nickname Small Kallon by Sierra Leonean football fans to distinguish him from his two elder brothers who also then played in the Sierra Leone national team.

 Club career

 Early career

-After he completed his form three levels of education (grade 9 in the U.S.) from St. Edwards Secondary School in Freetown in 1994, Kallon signed with the local club, Old Edwardians of the Sierra Leone National Premier League at the age of 15.
-During the 1994–95 season, he struck fifteen goals in 24 league games for Old Edwardians and became the youngest player to ever play and score in Sierra Leone National Premier League.
+After he completed his form three levels of education (grade 9 in the U.S.) from St. Edwards Secondary School in Freetown, Kallon signed with the local club, Old Edwardians of the Sierra Leone National Premier League.
+During the 1993–94 season, he struck fifteen goals in 24 league games for Old Edwardians and became the youngest player to ever play and score in Sierra Leone National Premier League.

+After the 1993–94 season, Kallon left Old Edwardians and signed for Lebanese club Tadamon Sour.
+Kallon is indeed spotted by Ali Abdullah, while playing a game with friends, on a beach in Freetown.
+Son of a Lebanese diplomat living in Sierra Leone - Lebanon then already had many businessmen in West Africa - Abdullah praised Kallon's qualities to several relatives, and managed to obtain several trials for him in Lebanon.

+Eager to discover foreign countries, and pushed by his father, Kallon accepts the offer and travels with Ali Abdullah, only 15 years old.
+First on the side of Ajman, where the test turns out to be inconclusive, before finally catching the eye of the staff of Tadamon Sour, the club from the city of Tire.
+Kallon will thus spend the 1994–95 season there, scoring 15 goals in 24 games, despite six difficult first months, due in particular to the cold Lebanese winter.